 If you want to know how to stop living in fear and anxiety then check out these seven tips.
 These tips will show you how to overcome fear biblically by taking your thoughts captive in different ways.

 Next time you start getting anxious, go back to these coping mechanisms to help you get your thinking aligned with God.
 Once your thinking is refocused, your emotions will follow.
+By the way, I’m not just saying these things, I am living it too.

 1. Rewire your thinking with scripture and prayer